Reduce the negative psychological effect of adultery on children with the help of a top professional

 - Unwanted.
 When parents are struggling with the shockwaves of discovered cheating, children are often unintentionally, but nonetheless, neglected.
 Even though it is far from the truth, they are loved and cherished more than ever, they may feel and conclude that they are not wanted.
 The father, who always does homework with his son, is no longer available.
 The mother who cheers up her daughter each morning and sends her off to school with a smile is now sad and depressed and dragging herself through the morning.
 There should be no surprise that when a child is in a situation like this, and has a limited understanding of what is going on, feels and concludes that he or she is unwanted.

 - Harmful behavior.
 Because the psychological effects of adultery on children are severe, they often seek extreme ways to comfort themselves.
 For example, self-injury such as cutting, promiscuous sex, use of drugs or alcohol, or criminal behavior are all ways a child or teen may turn to reduce his or her family stress.

 - Anxiety.
 When parents are in turmoil, so are their children.
 A child seeing his parents fearful, angry, and vengeful naturally leads to feelings of insecurity, uncertainty, and fear about the future.
 A child’s worries can slip into acute and chronic anxiety.
 Sometimes professional intervention is necessary.

 - Depression.
-Typically, when anxiety becomes so overwhelming, and a child can see no way to solve or get relief from his or her perceived problems, they may give up.
+Typically, when anxiety becomes overwhelming, and a child can see no way to solve or get relief from his or her perceived problems, they may give up.
 Feeling hopeless is the number one feeling a depressed person has.
 Since a child’s parents are consumed with problems, this can lead to a child feeling despair and depression.
 Sometimes professional intervention is necessary.

 3. When adultery leads to divorce, everyone takes a hit